 He rolled away as the C.F.O. came forward.
 "TIME IS MONEY!" he bellowed.
 Everyone jumped with surprise.
 "You need to work efficiently!
 Soon you will learn to love your work, and you will love money.
 If you obey us, you will be rewarded with money!
-If you are lazy, you will be fired!"
-He moved away to make room for the C.E.O.
+If you are lazy, you will not receive money; you'll be fired!"
+He rolled away to make room for the C.E.O.

-"Welcome everyone.
+"Welcome, everyone.
 We will be doing as many promotions as we can tonight, from one to eight o' clock.
-Then we will have to return to Toontown.
+Then we must return to Toontown.
 Just so you know, this building we are standing by is the headquarters of Cogs Incorporated.
 It is the headquarters of the largest and most powerful corporation that ever existed."
 Every cog in the audience cheered.
-"I am so glad to have been appointed C.E.O of this great company, and work in the tallest building in the world, but it has been even a greater pleasure working with cogs brilliant like you."
-None of the toons were brainless enough to believe him as the cogs cheered mindlessly again.
+"I am so glad to have been appointed C.E.O of this great company, and work in the tallest building in the world, but it has been an even greater pleasure working with brilliant cogs like you."
+None of the toons were brainless enough to believe him as the cogs cheered once again.

-"Although," the C.E.O continued, "this building is not the largest by volume, it is large enough to fit all of us.
-Together we work as one might force.
-My good friend and father, the chairman, will speak to us next.
-We are sorry for such security precautions, but the toon sightings have forced us to be careful.
-The chairman is from the capitol, and has started this wonderful business for a better world."
-All the cogs clapped until the C.E.O put his hand up for silence and rolled away.
+"Now, my good friend and father, the chairman, will speak to us next.
+The chairman started this wonderful business and continues to lead for a better world."
+The cogs all clapped until the C.E.O put his hand up for silence and rolled away.

-"I present to you," the C.E.O shouted from behind, "William Gears, the chairman of Cogs Incorporated."
+"I present to you," the C.E.O shouted from behind, "William Gears, the chairman of Cogs Incorporated!"
 All the toons' hearts were beating rapidly.
 A figure emerged from the darkness.
-The chairman had appeared.
+The chairman had arrived.

-The chairman got down from the microphone, the security guards surrounded him again, and they walked back inside.
+The chairman stepped back from the microphone, the security guards surrounded him again, and they walked back inside.
 Harry gestured for the toons to follow him back home.

 "I don't like that idea of the cogs defeating us.
-The chairman said we won't know what hit us when it happens."
-Harry said, "I don't think they'll risk a full scale invasion because the level forties and fifties are too important to them."
+The chairman said we won't know what hit us when it happens," Harry said.
+"I don't think they'll risk a full-scale invasion, because the high-level cogs are too important to them."

-The other toons thought about this while crossing the street to central park.
-"I have no idea what could happen," Evina said, "but it can't be good, whatever it is.
-I hope I never have to see that chairman ever again."
+The other toons thought about this while crossing the street to Central Park.
+"I have no idea what that would do," Evina said, "but it can't be good, whatever it is.
+I hope I never have to see the chairman ever again."
 He shivered at the thought of the silver face and looked back at the skyscraper that went higher than he could see.
 He sighed and turned away.

-They passed a strange building on the capitol street that had a golden gear painted on the old front door which was in an alley.
+They passed a strange brick building on the capitol street that had a golden gear painted on its entrance door, in an alley.
 It seemed hidden from the rest of the city.
 There were rusty cans and heaps of garbage everywhere around it.
 It looked like it led to nowhere important.
-Evina looked up and he noticed there were hardly any windows on the building.
+Evina looked up and noticed there were hardly any windows on the building.

 "Have you guys noticed this before?" he asked them.
 They shook their heads and looked in bewilderment at the strange building.